 Figure Prep (Diet And Cardio And Their Effects)

-The general figure prep diet is low calories and carbs.
+The general prep diet is low calories and carbs.
 Some athletes go as low as 1,000 calories or less the final weeks!
 While this drastic measure will get the weight off quickly, it leaves a breeding ground for some awful occurrences to lash out later.

-Some figure cardio programs can involve engaging in cardio every day for up to an hour and some extend this to 2 hours a day, (split sessions)!
+Some cardio programs can involve engaging in cardio every day for up to an hour and some extend this to 2 hours a day, (split sessions)!
 This can leave an open door for prompt weight gain if certain measures aren’t taken post-comp.

 Prolonged low calories coupled with extreme cardio taxes the thyroid gland.
 Your thyroid gland is your body’s metabolic thermostat.
 It controls your body’s temperature and the energy used.
 When you under-diet and overtrain your thyroid takes a hit and doesn’t function optimally.
 As a survival means it sends out less hormones, resulting in metabolic downgrade.
 The results are weight gain, fatigue, depression, etc.